junesirius/junesirius.github.io/_posts/Star_Wars/Obikin_RB/Obikin-reverse-whole-novel.md

 Anakin chuckles. "*What's wrong with your clothes?* You might as well print out the biggest sign saying 'I'm Emperor's Henchman' and stick it on your head.
 Do you want to get side-eyes wherever you are or what?"

-Obi-Wan touches the empirical symbol on his shoulder, the one that usually reminds him of his high rank as general and usually offers a small amount sense of achievement, it now only triggers an uneasiness.
+Obi-Wan touches the imperial symbol on his shoulder, the one that usually reminds him of his high rank as general and usually offers a small sense of achievement; it now only triggers an uneasiness.

 He takes off the brown tunic and the black armor, wrapping them like a bundle.

-Anakin hands him a white jacket of his own from his bag, and taking the bundle to stuff everything back in.
+Anakin hands him a white jacket of his own from his bag, and takes the bundle to stuff everything back in.

 "I want that back later," the kid says with a straight face.